-The following evaluation was conducted and written by Dr. Amy Blansit (Missouri State University Faculty, Doctorate of Health Sciences, emphasis in Fundamentals of Education) with contributions and review by Dr. Christopher Craig (Missouri State University Provost and doctorate in Education) and Dr. Kayla Lewis (Missouri State University Professor of Reading Foundations and Technology).
-It is significant to note that this is the first evaluation of several anticipated RISE curriculum evaluations from professionals in the social science and education fields.
-The purpose of such evaluations is to discuss the value and defendability of the RISE curriculum in diverse settings and with diverse populations within the under resourced community.
+The following evaluation was conducted and written by Dr. Amy Blansit (Missouri State University faculty member who holds a doctorate of health sciences with an emphasis on fundamentals of education) with contributions and review by Dr. Christopher Craig (provost of Missouri State University with a doctorate in education) and Dr. Kayla Lewis (Missouri State University professor of reading foundations and technology).
+It is significant to note that this is the first evaluation of several anticipated RISE curriculum evaluations from professionals in the social sciences and education fields.
+The purpose of such evaluations is to discuss the value and dependability of the RISE curriculum in diverse settings and with diverse populations within the underresourced community.